martypdx/callback.js/README.md

 ## pass ( [arg1, [arg2, [...]],] cb )

-Use `pass` to indicate the arguments to be passed to the async function being used for the callback.
+Use `pass` to indicate the exact arguments to be passed to the async function being used for the callback.
 Unlike `add` or `use`, the callback result is discarded:

 	someFn( 'input', fs.rmdir.pass(dir, cb) )